wsydney76/craft-contentoverview/README.md

 ![screenshot](/images/screenshot2.jpg)

-## Config
+## Plugin config

-Setup a config file in `config/contentoverview.php`

-Structure of the configuration file:
+If you want to overwrite the settings from the plugins setting page, create a file `contentoverview.php` in your config folder.

 - pluginTitle (?string, label for primary navigation, page title)
 - enableNav (?bool, default true, enable link item in primary navigation)